Icy: Alright, this is what everyone has been waiting for.

 "Tell Sunstar about it," Featherwhisker replied.
 "You'll be kicked out of the Clan."

-"No he won't," Mosspaw meowed.
+"No, he won't be," Mosspaw meowed, interrupting the quarrel between the two medicine cats.
 "He'll retire.
 He's so old that everyone will just assume he's gone insane.
 He'll be moved to the elders' den immediately, won't he?"

 "Of course he will," Featherwhisker retorted in reply.